Palace guard: I'm sorry, but you've thrown off the Emperor's groove.

-- In the Soul Society arc of Bleach, Ichigo squares off against the Chessmaster who's been playing the entire Soul Society like a cheap violin.
+- In the Soul Society arc, Ichigo squares off against the Chessmaster who's been playing the entire Soul Society like a cheap violin.
 The Theme Music Power-Up song kicks in, the audience settles in for another awesome beatdown... and Ichigo's Theme Music Power-Up cuts off suddenly as his opponent blocks Ichigo's blow with a single finger.
 There's a reason this person's Fan Nickname is "Captain Broken".

 - School Days does this at least twice, in episodes 5 and 6, each time using previous ending themes.
 And it's not played for laughs, especially in episode 6, when the music stops as soon as Kotonoha reaches the school rooftop and sees Makoto making out with Sekai.